ethereum/ethereum-org-website/src/content/developers/docs/scaling/optimistic-rollups/index.md

 sidebar: true
 ---

-Optimistic rollups sit in parallel to the main Ethereum chain on layer 2.
-They can offer improvements in scalability because they reduce computation on Ethereum’s base layer.
-After processing transactions off-chain, optimistic rollups publish the results on Ethereum, but don't re-execute the transactions on Mainnet.
+Optimistic rollups are off-chain protocols designed to extend throughput of Ethereum's base layer.
+They reduce computation on the main Ethereum chain by processing transactions off-chain, offering significant improvements in processing speeds.
+Unlike other scaling solutions, such as [sidechains](/developers/docs/scaling/sidechains/), optimistic rollups derive security from Mainnet by publishing transaction results on-chain.

 As computation is the slow, expensive part of using Ethereum, optimistic rollups can offer up to 10-100x improvements in scalability.
 Optimistic rollups also write transactions to Ethereum as `calldata`, reducing gas costs for users.